johnpaliotta/vscode-example-extension/README.md

 The extension.ts file has calls the following files.functions

  - messagePane.displayMessage()           - which displays a message in a custom "vscode-estension-example" output pane
  - client.activateLanguageServerClient()  - which starts the lang server and handles auto completions
  - decorator.updateGutterDecorations()    - which initializes the gutter decorations if a file is open
+ - decorator.updateHighlightDecorations() - which initializes the highlight decorations if a file is open

 The extension.ts file registers the following handlers